 Taxis

 Taxis are available in front of the terminal on a 24-hour basis.
 At the time of this update, the following flat rate is available for trips between FLR airport and downtown Florence (including hotels): € 22,00 day rate; € 24,00 holiday rate; € 25,30 night rate.
 An additional fee of €1,00 per piece is charged for luggage.
 For metered rates travelling to or from the airport, a € 2,70 surcharge is added.
-Travel time from the airport to the city center is 15 minutes.
+Travel time from the airport to the city centre is 15 minutes.

 Tramvia/Tramway

-Last updated: 2022-10-28
+Last updated: 2026-01-27

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.